JoeyLee-22/RepoAutomations/README.md

 delete    - deletes given repo from github and from local files

-goto      - goes to a given repo for easier committing
+goto      - goes to a given repo to be able to use commit command

-commit    - commits a given file and asks for a summary (needs to be in correct repo) then pushes it to master
+commit    - commits a given file and asks for a summary (summary is automatically 'update README.md' if given file is README.md) then pushes it to master

 For all commands, you need to give a repo or file name after the command